VS Code

 3. Configure VS Code

-The first configuration will connect directly to the login node, for you to view log files, upload data and so on.
+The first configuration will connect directly to the login node, perfect for testing the connection.
 The second configuration will use the ProxyCommand to connect to a Jupyter Lab or Terminal job that you start from the Strudel2 login portal.
 If a job does not exist yet, it will create a small Panther QoS resource for you.

 Using your VS Code remote server